qiuyixiang/CS-Note/Programming Language/C/C Standard Library.md

 | 123–126 | `\x7B`–`\x7E` | `{\|}~`                              |
 | 127     | `\x7F`        | backspace character (`DEL`)          |

+> You also can use command _man ascii_ to see ascii table !

 ## String

 ## Wide-Character

 # Dynamic Memory Library

 # Standard IO Library